The Patient Safety Threat of Ransomware

 Kevin Fu, Ph.D.

 In May 2021, President Biden issued an Executive Order on Improving the Nation’s Cybersecurity.
-In this presentation, I will discuss the Food and Drug Administration’s medical device cybersecurity approach to pre-market regulation and post-market coordinated vulnerability disclosure with an emphasis on Software Bills of Materials (SBOMs) and threat modeling.
+In this presentation, Fu discusses the Food and Drug Administration’s medical device cybersecurity approach to pre-market regulation and post-market coordinated vulnerability disclosure with an emphasis on Software Bills of Materials (SBOMs) and threat modeling.

 Kevin Fu is Acting Director of Medical Device Cybersecurity at U.S. FDA’s Center for Devices and Radiological Health (CDRH) and Program Director for Cybersecurity, Digital Health Center of Excellence (DHCoE).
 Fu is also Associate Professor of EECS at the University of Michigan where he directs the Security and Privacy Research Group (SPQR.eecs.umich.edu).
 He is most known for the original 2008 cybersecurity research paper showing vulnerabilities in an implantable cardiac defibrillator by sending specially crafted radio waves to induce uncontrolled ventricular fibrillation via an unintended wireless control channel.